meteor/meteor/packages/census/README.md

 # Census

-Meteor data sampler and reporter.
+Meteor stats sampler and reporter.

 #### API

 - report(callback) - Sends statistics collected so far.
 Invoke callback with error and result once finished.
+- report.onSuccess(callback) - Registers a callback which will be invoked with the result on success.
+- report.onFail(callback) - Registers a callback which will be invoked with the error on fail.
 - startSampling() - Starts sampling.
 - stopSampling() - Stops sampling.

-#### Events

-- 'report:success' - Emitted once report has been succeeded.
-Invokes listener with result.
-- 'report:fail' - Emitted once report has been faile.
-Invokes listener with error.

 #### Config